Covariant phase space and $L_\infty$ algebras: Symplectic structure

 If physically equivalent solutions are counted only once, the pre-phase space $\mathcal{P}_{\text{pre}}$ is projected down to {\it phase space}, which we denote as $\mathcal{P}$.
 Phase space is the space of inequivalent physical states of the theory, or, in the covariant phase space formalism, it is the space of inequivalent classical solutions.

 To discuss the symplectic structure on phase space we need differential forms.
 These can be introduced via the exterior derivative on pre-phase space, denoted by $\delta$.
 This is nilpotent,

 and generates a complex of differential forms on $\Ppre$.
 After the suitable quotient, it further generates a complex of differential forms on phase space $\P$.
-For simplicity we refer to $\delta$ as the {\it variation}, though it should be remembered that the variation is within the space of solutions and is an odd object.
-We assume that it anticommutes through anticommuting objects in $\H$ and carries grade zero.
-The variation of a solution creates a differential $\delta\Phi$ which is grade $0$ and anticommuting.
-The differential $\delta\Phi$ depends on the solution $\Phi$.
+We assume that $\delta$ anticommutes through anticommuting objects in $\H$ and carries grade zero.
+The exterior derivative of a solution creates a differential $\delta\Phi$ which is anticommuting and carries grade $0$.
+Note that $\delta\Phi$ depends on the solution $\Phi$.
 This is because the variations of a solution which preserve the equations of motion depend on the solution itself.
-The variation of the equations of motion \eq{EOM} implies that the differential $\delta\Phi$ satisfies the constraint
+Applying the exterior derivative to the equations of motion implies that $\delta\Phi$ satisfies the constraint

 which depends explicitly on $\Phi$.

 The Lie derivative along a vector field $v$ on pre-phase space is given according to Cartan's magic formula

 where $\iota_v$ denotes contraction with $v$.
 We take the convention that contraction places the vector field in the first entry of the differential form.
 Contraction is an anticommuting operation at grade zero.
 From \eq{QdeltaPhi} we learn that contracting $\delta\Phi$ with a vector field creates a solution to the linearized equations of motion in the background $\Phi$.
 Specifically contracting with the the vector field of a gauge transformation creates a linearized pure gauge solution